lamek/beginner-dart/README.md

 # Beginner Dart

 Welcome to Beginner Dart!
-This repository is a collection of beginner-friendly Dart programming problems, designed to help you learn and practice the fundamentals of the Dart language.
+This repository is a collection of beginner-friendly Dart programming problems, designed to help you learn and practice the fundamentals of [the Dart programmign language](https://dart.dev).

 ## What's Inside